-MSF USA provides an allowance for doubtful accounts for pledges and contributions receivable that are specifically identified by management as to their uncertainty in regard to collectibility.
-Allowance for doubtful pledges receivable accounts was \$223,500 and \$19,850 at December 31, 2021 and 2020, respectively.
+MSF USA provides an allowance for doubtful accounts for pledges and contributions receivable that are specifically identified by management as to their uncertainty in regard to collectability.
+Allowance for doubtful pledges receivable accounts was \$44,600 and \$223,500 at December 31, 2022 and 2021, respectively.
 There was no allowance for contributions receivable accounts for both years.

-Contributions and Promises to Give
+Receivables, Contributions, and Promises to Give

 Contributions and promises to give are recorded as revenue when either unsolicited cash is received or when donors make a promise to give.
 Contributions and promises to give are classified as either without donor restrictions or with donor restrictions.
-Contributions are nonexchange transactions in which non commensurate value is exchanged.
-Therefore, contributions fall under the purview of ASC Topic 958, Not-for-Profit Entities.
+Contributions are nonexchange transactions in which no commensurate value is exchanged.
+Therefore, contributions fall under the purview of Accounting Standards Codification (ASC) Topic 958, Not-for-Profit Entities.

-Unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
+Receivables and unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at present value of estimated future cash flows.
 Conditional promises to give are not included as support until such time as the conditions are substantially met.